LuthoYRN/Digit-Classifier/README.md

    ```sh
    python classifier.py
    ```
-   The program will prompt you to enter an image path when training is done.
+   The program will prompt you to enter an image path after training is done.
 Enter the relative path to the image of the digit to be classified.

 ## 📌 Note